9 Ways to Trick Your Body Into Feeling Warmer on Frigid Cold Days

 Bundle up the smart way

 Layers trap heat and help prevent sweating (which makes you feel colder).
 The U.S Department of Labor’s Occupational Safety and Health Administration notes the importance of dressing in layers to stay safe in cold weather.
 They suggest wearing at least three layers of loose-fitting clothes to provide ideal insulation.
 Specifically, they say to wear an inner layer of wool, silk, or synthetic material.
 This keeps moisture from the body.
 Second, wear a middle layer made of wool or synthetic material.
 This acts as an insulator when wet.
 Finally, wear an outer wind and rain protection layer for ventilation.
 Resist the urge to wrap clothes tightly, too.
 They add doing so reduces blood circulation, which is necessary to keep your extremities warm.
+This year, be sure to add a winter face mask for Covid-19 protection to your ensemble.

 Layer your blankets properly